-1. Create anti-affinity rules between all nodes in a VCS-in-guest cluster, configured as a part of "VCS cluster across ESX Hosts".
+- 1. Create anti-affinity rules between all nodes in a VCS-in-guest cluster, configured as a part of "VCS cluster across ESX Hosts".
 This rule ensures that in general two VMs belong to a single VCS-in-guest cluster do not end up on the same host.
-If multiple VMs of a single VCS-in-guest cluster run on the same host, failure of that host affects multiple VCS nodes.
+If multiple VMs of a single VCS-in-guest cluster run on the same host, failure of that host affects multiple VCS nodes. - 2.
+Configure 'management networks' (service console networks) as the VCS-in-guest LLT private networks and also always configure two private networks.
+VMware HA sends its heartbeats on management networks, so if we use the same networks for VCS, the advantage is that user doesn't need to provide additional redundant networks for VCS-in-guest.

-- Configure 'management networks' (service console networks) as the VCS-in-guest LLT private networks and also always configure two private networks.
-VMware HA sends its heartbeats on management networks, so if we use the same networks for VCS, the advantage is that user doesn't need to provide additional redundant networks for VCS-in-guest. - 3.
-Configure non-SCSI3 fencing on VCS-in-guest Unix clusters.
-This protects against data corruption in case of network partitions. - For windows VCS-in-guest clusters and linux VCS-in-guest clusters without fencing, configure the host isolation response as power-off VM.
-This provides partial protection from potential data corruption in case of host isolation.
-However, to gain advantage of this setting, configure das.failuredetectiontime to be much less than half of the peerinact value, and configure the delay in LLT startup to 10 peerinact.
+- 3. Configure fencing on VCS-in-guest Unix clusters.
+This protects against data corruption in case of network partitions. - 4.
+If fencing is not configured, set the host isolation response as Shut down or Power off.
+If fencing is configured, set the host isolation response as Leave Powered on.